Skip to main content

 danger

-Aelf sidechain does not allow duplicate identical smart contracts.
+Aelf dAppChain does not allow duplicate identical smart contracts.
 Hence, we will be using the author variable as the unique identifier for our voting smart contract in order to deploy the smart contract successfully.

 Implementing Initialize Function